zoot101/snapraid-daily/README.md

 Lastly - Thank you for your interest in this script.
 Hopefully it can be of use to other people also.

+Bug reports here on Github are welcome - don't hestitate if you find something wrong.